saulpierotti/markdown_notebook/ADS.md

 * A data structure is a way to represent and organize data needed to solve a problem
 * Algorithm efficiency is affected by the choice of data structures

-## Arrays
-* An array is a data structure consisting of a group of similar elements accessed by indexing
-* They typically have a fixed size that cannot change after their storage has been allocated
-* An array provides direct access to data: $A[i]$ contains the element $a_i$
-* Every array is created empty by declaring its size, and then it is filled by assginment
-* Each location in the array can be accessed and modified in constant time

-## Trees
-* A tree is a set of nodes connected by edges such that there is one and only one way to get  to go from one node to another
-* A tree is an acyclic graph
-* A forest is a set containing trees
-* Any non-empty tree with n nodes has n-1 edges
-	* If this is not true, we don't have a tree
-* A tree is rooted if one of its nodes is distinguished as root
-	* It can be defined recursively such that every non-root node of a rooted tree is itself the root of a subtree
-	* The base case of the recursive definition of root is when the subtrees are empty: in this case the current node is a leaf
-* Tree terminology is similar to that of ancestry trees: parents, ancestors, , children, descendant, sibilings
-	* Among the ancestors of a node it is included the node itself
-	* The proper ancestors of a node are its ancenstors minus the node itself
-	* All the ancestors of a node form a path from the node to the root
-* Nodes can be leaves or internal nodes
-	* A leaf is a node whose subtrees are empty
-* The depth of a node is the lenght of the path from it it the root (number of edges)
-* The height of a node is the lenght of the longest path from it to a leaf
-* The height of a tree is the height of its root
-* A sub-tree is formed by a node and all of its descendants
-* An ordered tree is a rooted tree  in which the children of each node are ordered according to some criterion
-* A binary tree is an ordered tree which is empty or consists of a root node and 2 sub-trees wich are themselves binary trees
-* A full binary tree is a binary tree in which each node is either a leaf or it has degree exactly 2
-* A complete binary tree is a full binary tree in which all leaves have the same depth and all the internal nodes have exactly degree 2

-## Heaps
-* An heap is a nearly complete binary tree
-	* All nodes of an heap are binary except for possibly the last level
-	* If the last level is not full, it is filled always from left to righ
-* An heap follows the heap property: the key of a parent must always be greter that that of its children
-$$ Parent(i) \geq i \quad \forall i$$
-	* This is a max heap, there are also min heaps where the property is opposite
-	* The size of an heap is the number of nodes it contains
-* We can represent an heap with an array
-	* The first element is the root
-	* The children of the root are the second and third element
-	* The fourth and fifth element are the children of the second, and so on
-	* The children of node $A[i]$ are nodes $A[2i]$ and $A[2i+1]$
-	* The parent of A[i] is $A[\lfloor i/2 \rfloor]$
-* The maximum element of an heap is always the root

-## Priority queues
-* A priority queue is a data structure that implements an heap

 # Pseudocode
 * Pseudocode is a way of representing an algorithm intended for human reading
 * It has a syntax similar to that of many popular programming languages